-I am a Lecturer in the Department of Political Science at the University of Waterloo.
+I am an Instructor in the Department of Leadership and Organizations at Dalhousie University, with a cross-appointment in the College of Sustainability.
+I am also a Special Lecturer in the Department of Political Science at the University of Waterloo.

-In addition to my teaching in Political Science, I teach on the Arts First program.
-To develop as a teacher, I hold a CTE-funded project studying Contemplative Pedagogy as an alternative approach to teaching.
+I have taught courses on a wide range of subjects, with significant experience teaching as part of UWaterloo’s Arts First program.
+To develop as a teacher, I completed a CTE-funded project studying Contemplative Pedagogy as an alternative approach to teaching.